gsoft-inc/wl-web-configs/packages/stylelint-config/README.md

 !**/*.css
 ```

-Otherwise, Prettier will format your js/ts files and you will end up with a conflict between Prettier and ESlint.
+Otherwise, Prettier will format your JS/TS/JSON and other type of files and you will end up with a conflict between Prettier and ESlint.

 ## License